dyhes/zulip/docs/git/overview.md

   We use this strategy in order to avoid the extra commits that appear when another branch is merged, that clutter the commit history (it's popular with other large projects such as Django).
-This makes Zulip's commit history more readable, but a side effect is that many pull requests we merge will be reported by GitHub's UI as _closed_ instead of _merged_, since GitHub has poor support for rebase-oriented workflows.
+This makes Aloha's commit history more readable, but a side effect is that many pull requests we merge will be reported by GitHub's UI as _closed_ instead of _merged_, since GitHub has poor support for rebase-oriented workflows.